10 Split-Second Decisions That Changed History

 The collapse of the Berlin Wall was the beginning of the end of the Cold War, a monumental occasion in modern world history.
 And it was announced by accident.
 On November 9, 1989, Günther Schabowski, an East German Communist official, was addressing the media at a news conference when someone asked about travel restrictions.
 At the time, the wall prevented citizens in East Germany from traveling west.
 According to The Guardian, Schabowski hesitantly responded, “Therefore we have decided today to implement a regulation that allows every citizen of the German Democratic Republic to leave East Germany through any of the border crossings.”
 When pressed as to when the rule would take effect, he said, “Immediately, without delay.”
 This information wasn’t supposed to be released until 4 a.m. the next day, but it immediately spurred the collapse of the wall.
-Don’t miss these 9 famous moments in history that never actually happened.
+It was one of the most important moments in modern history, unlike these 9 famous moments in history that never actually happened.

 The vacation that led to D-Day